ammezie/go-todo/README.md

 # go-todo
-A simple TODO app with GO lang
+A simple TODO app with Go